caltechlibrary/t2t3_dataset_web_apps/presentation2.md

 # Part 2.2: The "Hello Clock" Web Component

 - Let's create a web component called "hello-clock" ("htdocs/modules/hello-clock.js")
-- "hello-clock" will extended the HTML element
+- "hello-clock" will extends "HTML element"
 - It will display a hello message and the time

 ~~~html